MarkSoluiman/SecPlus/Chapter 2/Part2/Common Threat Vectors 2.2.md

 ## Message-Based Vectors

 One of the biggest and most successful threat vectors.
-Everyone has as least one of messaging systems.
+Everyone has at least one of messaging systems.

 Attackers can target emails addresses by malicious links in an email or a link to a malicious site.